ibis-project/ibis/docs/getting_started.md

 ## Interactive Mode

-For the rest of this intro, we'll turn on interactive mode, which eagerly executes queries.
+For the rest of this intro, we'll turn on interactive mode, which partially executes queries to give users a preview of the results.
 There is a small difference in the way the output is formatted, but otherwise this is the same as calling `execute()` on the expression with a limit of 10 results returned.

 ```python
 >>> ibis.options.interactive = True